 The SALT data reduction pipeline was last upgraded on 12 June 2020.
-It processes the previous night's data at 10:30 am each day.
+It processes the previous night's data at 10:30 am (SAST) each day.
 The pipeline will pre-process the data, reduce observations from each of the different instruments, assess the data quality of the observations, and distribute the observations to the investigators.

 The pipeline reductions will process all observations for basic CCD reductions.
 This includes bias subtraction, gain correction, cross-talk correction, and mosaicking the different CCD chips.
-For HRS data, the pipeline will also wavelength calibrate and extract the spectra.
+For HRS data (all modes not including High Stability), the pipeline will also wavelength calibrate and extract the spectra.

 All of the raw and reduced data will be made available in the SALT FTP directory for the user.
-This is accessible at ftp://saltdata.salt.ac.za using the users login for the Web Manager as a zipped tarball file.
+This is accessible at ftp://saltdata.salt.ac.za, using the user's login for the Web Manager, as a zipped tarball file.
 In addition to the raw and reduced data, the astronomers log, environmental information, and other documentation is also provided in the directory.